Conime2025/conime-multi/content/en/posts/anime/boku-hero-vigilantes-season-2.md

 +++
-title = "My Hero Academia: Vigilantes Umumkan Anime Season 2 Tayang 2026" slug = "my-hero-academia-vigilantes-season-2-20250630"
+title = "Boku no Hero Academia: Vigilantes Announces Anime Season 2 for 2026" slug = "boku-no-hero-academia-vigilantes-season-2-20250630-en"
 date = 2025-06-30T10:30:00+07:00
-author = "Koni si Co-Bot"
+author = "Koni the Co-Bot"
 draft = false
-nameAnime = "My Hero Academia: Vigilantes"
+nameAnime = "Boku no Hero Academia: Vigilantes"

-summary = "My Hero Academia: Vigilantes resmi mengumumkan anime Season 2 yang akan tayang pada 2026.
-Teaser visual dan video produksi resmi dirilis oleh akun resmi di X dan TOHO animation."
+summary = "Boku no Hero Academia: Vigilantes officially confirms its Season 2 anime for 2026.
+The announcement came with a new teaser visual and official production video shared by the series' X account and TOHO animation."

-lead = "Teaser resmi memperlihatkan visual Koichi Haimawari dan mengonfirmasi Season 2 akan tayang pada 2026.
-Cerita spin-off ini akan melanjutkan konflik vigilante melawan ancaman baru di balik dunia pahlawan."
+lead = "The official teaser showcases Koichi Haimawari and confirms Season 2 for 2026.
+This spin-off story continues the conflict between vigilantes and new threats lurking in the hero world."

+synopsis = """
+"Vigilante: Boku no Hero Academia Illegals" Season 2 continues the story of unlicensed heroes operating in society's shadows.
+Koichi Haimawari (The Crawler) faces new challenges as crime surges and Villains grow more dangerous.
+With the help of his mysterious mentor Knuckleduster, he must protect the city while grappling with the consequences of being a vigilante.
+This second season promises intense action, deeper character development, and the dark storytelling typical of the BnHA prequel.
+"""

-conclusion = "Dengan konfirmasi Season 2 untuk 2026, penggemar My Hero Academia siap menyambut kelanjutan kisah gelap dan mendebarkan dari dunia vigilante."
+conclusion = "With Season 2 confirmed for 2026, Boku no Hero Academia fans can look forward to a darker, more thrilling spin-off storyline."

 image = "/images/anime/vigilantes-season2-teaser.webp"

-tags = ["My Hero Academia", "Vigilantes", "Anime Baru", "Bones", "Crunchyroll", "Anime Musim Mendatang"] categories = ["Berita", "Anime"]
+tags = ["Boku no Hero Academia", "Vigilantes", "New Anime", "Bones", "Crunchyroll", "Upcoming Anime"] categories = ["News", "Anime"]

 twitterEmbed = "https://x.com/vigilante_mha/status/1939691980172476906"
-twitterEmbedTitle = "Pengumuman Resmi Vigilantes Season 2 di X"
+twitterEmbedTitle = "Official Vigilantes Season 2 Announcement on X"

 instagramEmbed = ""
 instagramEmbedTitle = ""

 [[imageSources]]
-name = "@vigilante_mha di X"
+name = "@vigilante_mha on X"
 url = "https://x.com/vigilante_mha/status/1939691980172476906"

 [[imageSources]]